CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Experiments

 \subsection{Dataset}

-Our dataset for pretraining contains about 30 million text-image pairs, mostly overlapped with that of CogView~\cite{ding2021cogview}.
+Our dataset for pretraining contains about 30 million text-image pairs, mostly overlapping with that of CogView~\cite{ding2021cogview}.
 We filter about 5 million text-image pairs from the CogView dataset with some keywords, e.g. ``abstract'' and ``texture'', because they are mostly background images used for design.
-These images consist of repeated patterns and contribute little to text-to-image generation.
+These images consist of repeating patterns and contribute little to text-to-image generation.
 We then replenish the dataset with 5 million tag-image pairs.
-About half of the text are translated from English, and both Chinese and English text are kept to train our bilingual CogLM.
+About half the text is translated from English, and both Chinese and English text are kept to train our bilingual CogLM.
 Only the images whose resolution is at least $480\times 480$ are used to train the super-resolution modules.